Datagrid, a Procore Company

 Overview

-What is Microsoft Fabric: Microsoft Fabric is a SaaS analytics platform that unifies data movement, data engineering, data science, real-time intelligence, and business intelligence into a single product.
+What is Microsoft Fabric: Microsoft Fabric is a SaaS analytics platform from Microsoft.
+It unifies data ingestion, transformation, real-time stream processing, warehousing, and reporting in one environment built around OneLake.

 How to integrate MS Fabric with Datagrid

-1. Click the + Create button on the top left of the screen.
+1. Click + Create in the top left of the Datagrid screen.

 2. Select Connect Apps.